-Mr. Eth has more than 30 years of experience handling complex and high-stakes litigation.
-He has represented dozens of companies and individuals in a broad range of industries, including financial services, computer software and hardware, life sciences, and consumer products.
+Jordan has more than 30 years of litigation experience representing dozens of companies and individuals across a broad range of industries, including financial services, computer software and hardware, life sciences, and consumer products.

-Mr. Eth is a frequent speaker across the country on securities litigation topics and actively participates in programs put on by The SEC Institute, the Practising Law Institute, and the Stanford Directors' College.
-He has also authored many articles on securities litigation.
+A frequent speaker on securities litigation topics at events and conferences across the country, Jordan actively participates in programs put on by The SEC Institute, the Practising Law Institute, and the Stanford Directors' College.
 During Winter Quarter 2012 and Spring Quarter 2017, Mr. Eth taught “Modern Securities Fraud Litigation: Public and Private Enforcement” as an Adjunct at Stanford Law School.
-List of Mr. Eth's speaking engagements.
-List of Mr. Eth's publications.
+He has also authored dozens of articles on securities litigation.

 Mr. Eth’s representations have led to many significant victories for defendants, including the following: